zian-zeng/orbit/README.md

 build\app\outputs\flutter-apk\app-release.apk
 ```

 On Windows, iOS cannot be built locally.
-Use Android, Windows desktop, or web
+Use Android, Windows desktop, or web.

-for judging.
+## Demo Walkthrough

+Use this path for testing the implemented product surfaces:

+1. Start the desktop or web app.
+2. Complete signup with a UMD-style email.
+3. Complete the 20-question onboarding intake.
+4. On the chat screen, confirm recommendation chips and support pulse appear.
+5. Open **UMD Demo Path** from the chat header.
+6. Review the student profile labels and signal summary.
+7. Review **Next Best Action Plan**.
+8. Review **Stress Monitor**, **Monitor History**, and **Notification Center**.
+9. Click `Simulate 45m laptop block` and confirm the laptop-break nudge.
+10. Change the focus-break threshold and confirm the recommendation updates.
+11. Review **Personalized Food Search** for vegan/location-aware routing.
+12. Review **Next Semester Plan** for course/professor planning.
+13. Review **UMD Resource Cards** and **Agent Execution Path**.
+14. Click `Use this prompt in chat`.
+15. Open **Course Planner** from the chat header and export a plan to chat.
+16. Open **Connected Apps** and review data sources and permissions.
+17. Open **Intelligence Dashboard** and review skill registry, feedback, audit
+    trail, and Evaluation Readiness.

-## Optional Local LLM: Ollama/Gemma
+## Optional Local LLM Synthesis

 Install Ollama, then in a separate terminal: